 A PEO alternative: Oyster's global employment platform

 A better alternative is to use a global employment platform like Oyster.
-Our automated platform offers an affordable, compliant, and streamlined way to hire, pay, and manage an international workforce in over 180 countries.
+Our automated platform offers an affordable, compliant, and streamlined way to hire, pay, and manage an international workforce, with global expansion services making it easy to hire talent in 180+ countries.

 Oyster is ideal when you want to hire internationally from multiple countries, including Singapore.
 Instead of working with multiple PEOs or EORs around the world, our platform makes it possible to keep track of everyone and comply with local laws in one place.
 From payroll and benefits to workplace culture, Oyster makes it simple for your company to go global with just a few clicks.